yudianke/Neural-Budget/README.md

 ### Model
 - **Features:** TF-IDF character n-grams (char_wb, config-driven range e.g. 1–3 with 1000 features for the baseline config) on normalized merchant, plus `log_amount`, `day_of_week`, `day_of_month`
 - **Algorithm:** XGBoost classifier, trained inside a Ray `@ray.remote` task so the orchestration layer matches the production retrain-daemon.
 Sparse CSR features are preserved end-to-end (missing-value semantics intact between train and serve)
-- **Training data:** Synthetic categorization CSV in Chameleon Swift (`neural-budget-data-proj16/processed/categorization_train.csv` ≈ 1.35M rows, `categorization_eval.csv` ≈ 339k rows).
+- **Training data:** Synthetic categorization CSV in Chameleon Swift (`neural-budget-data-proj16/processed/categorization_train.csv`, `categorization_eval.csv`).
+Split is **chronological 80/20** on transaction date; the train half is then expanded with up to 5 synthetic merchant-name variants per merchant (abbreviation, vowel-drop, suffix, etc.) so the model sees the kinds of fuzzy strings real bank exports produce.
+Eval is left untouched.
 The older MoneyData sklearn baseline still lives under `training/m1/` as a fallback but is not retrained.
 - **Output:** `predicted_category`, `confidence`, `top_3_suggestions`, `auto_fill` flag

 ### Training